centre-for-humanities-computing/DDB_Tagger/README.md

 _[Det Danske Sprog- og Litteraturselskab](https://dsl.dk/)_ have kindly allowed me access to the data behind _Den Danske Begrebsordbog_ for the purposes of developing this prototype.

 However, due to copyright issues, this repo contains _only_ the code used for the tagger, along with example input and output files.
-It does not contain any data related to the contents of DBO.
+It does not contain any data related to the contents of DDB.

 For more information, please contact the author directly.